rpodcast/apero_play/content/interview/ep000/index.md

 ---
 draft: no
 excerpt: '`shinydevseries::sesion_info()`'
-layout: single
+layout: single-series
-social:
 title: 'Episode 0: Launch!'
 date: '2019-04-18'
 description: This is the special kickoff of the Shiny Developer Series!
-In this episode,Eric shares his journey with Shiny and the exciting plans for future content, especially in collaboration with the [RStudio Community](https://community.rstudio.com/).
+In this episode, Eric shares his journey with Shiny and the exciting plans for future content, especially in collaboration with the [RStudio Community](https://community.rstudio.com/).
 Plus a demonstration of the [`shinyhelper`](https://github.com/cwthom/shinyhelper) package to enhance in-app documentation with markdown!
+guests: ''
 youtube: GF4mKrLt2CM
 ---